 The matter before the Hearing Officer arises from a request by the Department for a determination as to whether the Defendant has committed an Intentional Program Violation (IPV) and therefore should be disqualified from the Supplemental Nutrition Assistance Program (SNAP) for 12 months.

 At the hearing, the Movant appeared by Cassandra Burns, Criminal Investigator with Investigations and Fraud Management (IFM).
+The Defendant failed to appear.
 The Department's representative was sworn and the following documents were admitted into evidence.

 Movant's Exhibits: